shawn-nyk/tp/docs/DeveloperGuide.md

 #### Use case: UC08 - Delete an internship

-* Similar to deleting a company except user is deleting an internship
+* Similar to UC02 - delete a company except user is deleting an internship

 #### Use case: UC09 - Edit an internship

-* Similar to editing a company except user is editing an internship
+* Similar to UC03 - editing a company except user is editing an internship

 #### Use case: UC10 - Add an application

 Precondition: User already has an existing list of internships in a company <br/>
+Guarantees: Addition of application is successful

 **MSS**

-*  Similar MSS to adding a company except user is now adding an internship.
+*  Similar MSS to UC01 - adding a company except user is now adding an application

 **Extensions**